 3. NZXT Kraken X62 – View On Amazon

-It’s on par with higher end cooling products and because of its price, can be said should be preferred over them.
+It’s on par with higher-end cooling products and because of its price, can be said should be preferred over them.

 At 1.45 Volts, the processor went to 80 degrees which is a lot considering 1.45 volts is absurd in the first place.
 This shows that the cooler can handle temperature even at high loads.
 NZXT older models had lots of noise complaints but this model surprised us even and is highly recommended if people have the buck for it.

 It is easy to install as well and has solid build quality.
-It works without any issues but then again the only issue for the Ryzen 9 CPUs is that it doesn’t come with bracket.
+It works without any issues but then again the only issue for the Ryzen 9 CPUs is that it doesn’t come with brackets.

 Check Out Video Review

 4. Scythe Mugen 5 Rev.B – View On Amazon

 With so many different options available in the market, people usually miss out on amazing products like the Scythe Mugen 5 Rev B. The cooler comes with one of the quietest stock fans.